 I want to create more than an educational experience on this workshop.
 This is a community-based workshop that is aimed at connecting you with other creatives, and with the natural world in all of it’s beauty.
 It is my goal to share the majesty of my home in the Canadian Rocky Mountains, and the magic that blankets the ethereal winter landscape when the snow falls.
 I have traveled all over the world but there is no place I have seen that rivals the beauty of winter in the Canadian Rockies.
 I know every detail of the places we will visit, from the smallest frost flower to the way the light changes.
 It is these intricate nuances of the landscape that I hope will inspire you, the way they inspire me.

-Please don’t hesitate to reach out if you have any questions.
-You can contact us using the form at the bottom of the page.
+Please don’t hesitate to reach out if you have any questions!
+You can contact me here.

 I look forward to working with you!